babel/website/docs/babelconfigjs.md

 ### Environment

-A conditional configuration is useful when you want to use certain plugins/presets based on the current environement, for example:
+A conditional configuration is useful when you want to use certain plugins/presets based on the current environment, for example:

 ```js
 module.exports = function () {